 • Automated technologies or interactions.

-• We use 3rd party providers registered with the ICO including, but not exclusive to, Edit Agency Limited (03624881) who will process some personal data, which has been collected on behalf of Transform.
-This is done where it is necessary to do so, when they manage the external 3rd party suppliers, where personal data was collected, with the intent to be delivered to Transform for us to contact the individual via personal data that was supplied.
-All 3rd party external suppliers are responsible to ensure that the data provided is valid, accurate and up to date as possible, and to avoid contact duplication.
-So that when Transform contact individuals, we are using the most up to date and accurate information possible, having already been partly verified by the 3rd party supplier.
+• We use 3rd party providers registered with the ICO including, but not exclusive to, Edit Agency Limited (03624881) who will process some personal data, which has been collected on behalf of Transform Healthcare Limited.
+This is done where it is necessary to do so, when they manage the external 3rd party suppliers, where personal data was collected, with the intent to be delivered to Transform Healthcare Limited for us to contact the individual via personal data that was supplied.
+All 3rd party external suppliers are responsible to ensure that the data provided is valid, accurate and up to date as possible, and to avoid contact duplication, so that when we contact individuals we are using the most up to date and accurate information possible, having already been partly verified by the 3rd party supplier.
 We insist when using a 3rd party supplier that they are appropriately registered with the ICO and capture the IP address of those supplying the data.

 • Third parties or publicly available sources.
 We may receive personal data about you from various third parties: